-We went to the airport “lounge” but it was more of a business traveler type of lounge with bar stools and finger foods or salty snacks like nuts.
+We went to the airport “lounge” but it was more of a business traveler type of lounge with glass tables, bar stools and finger foods or salty snacks like nuts.

 We were there for barely 15 minutes and the kids were gonna tear the place apart…the counter staff could NOT see the pandemonium because they were conveniently seated at the front, with a backdrop shielding them from the action.

-Finally, I went there and asked the one of them to check out the scene and told them there is no chance in hell the kids and I are going to survive at the Business Center for the next 5-6 hours.
+Finally, I went there and asked the one of them to check out the scene and told them there is no way the kids and I are going to survive at the Business Center for the next 5-6 hours.

 Fortunately, one of them had common sense (God bless him!!!) and made a quick decision – we were shown to the resting lounges.

 May God bless this beautiful soul because the kids and I had been up since 5.00 am and we only needed to get to our departure gate at 7.00 pm+.

 After a quick shower, the kids and I squeezed onto a tiny bed and knocked off.
 I set the alarm and also asked the counter staff for a wake-up call.

 In the end, my mobile phone alarm was more dependable >_<